-Human Sexuality Instruction
+Consent to Human Sexuality Instruction

 As a part of the district's curriculum, students receive instruction related to human sexuality.
-The School Health Advisory Council (SHAC) is involved with the selection of course materials for such instruction.
+The School Health Advisory Council (SHAC) makes recommendations for curriculum materials, and the school board adopts the materials and determines the specific content of instruction.